This post was most recently updated on May 18, 2022.

 Understanding your brand’s reputation can be a challenge as it is really defined by how you are viewed by others rather than your own perceptions.
-When a person searches for you online, they will develop a first impression based on what they find, especially on the first one or two pages of search results.
-With this first impression in mind, a person will determine whether or not to interact with you further or continue to develop a relationship, whether it’s business or personal.
+When a person searches for you online, they will develop a first impression based on what they find, especially on the first pages of search results.
+This all adds up when considering your “reputation score.”

 However, there are steps you can take to control the way your brand and reputation are perceived by actively monitoring and managing your Reputation Score and taking direct action in the areas you may need to improve upon to increase your score, credibility, and accessibility while cleaning up your online profile.

-Why Your Reputation Score is Important
+Why is Your Reputation Score Important?

 Since your online reputation represents how you are viewed by people and businesses all around the world, it holds a high impact on nearly every aspect of your life or career including:

-Whether a potential client decides to do business with you versus a competitor
+- Whether a potential client decides to do business with you versus a competitor.

-Whether an employer chooses to hire you or offer you a job interview over another qualified candidate
+- Whether an employer chooses to hire you or offer you a job interview over another qualified candidate.

-Whether or not you receive a promotion, bonus, raise, higher title, etc.
+- Whether or not you receive a promotion, bonus, raise, higher title, etc.

-Whether or not your application will be considered for a college or university
+- Whether or not your application will be considered for a college or university.

-Whether or not someone agrees to a first or second date
+- Whether or not someone agrees to a first or second date.

-Whether or not an individual decides to vote for you in the next election
+- Whether or not an individual decides to vote for you in the next election.

-Whether or not someone will want to invest in your new business or startup
+- Whether or not someone will want to invest in your new business or startup.

 If you have a strong knowledge and understanding of how you appear online, you will find it much easier to gain success in the above mentioned scenarios and other related situations that come up in our daily lives.

-Individuals, companies, and corporations everywhere are now taking Reputation Score into higher consideration with search volume trends increasing drastically from 590 searches in September of 2018 to over 3,600 searches for the term in February 2019.
+Individuals, companies, and corporations everywhere are now taking reputation score into higher consideration with search volume trends increasing drastically from 590 searches in September of 2018 to over 3,600 searches for the term in February 2019.

 These rising search trends show that this concept is becoming more and more of a concern holding a high level of significance in all different types of industries from colleges and universities, to grocery stores, to social media companies, and beyond.